eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcetapproval.md

 To be perfectly clear: Approval voting is strategyproof under the goal of electing any acceptable candidate, if you can cleanly partition the candidates into "acceptable" and "unacceptable" sets, then voting according to that preference is optimal *under that goal*.
 But in general, Approval voting is not strategyproof for any realistic sense of voter preferences beyond completely black-and-white acceptability judgments.
 There are [strategies like the Leader Rule](../avstrategy){:target="_blank"} that help draw a line of acceptability optimally to get the most preferable possible outcome, which [increase the Condorcet efficiency](https://journals.sagepub.com/doi/10.1177/0951629808097286){:target="_blank"} of Approval voting (under the Leader rule, the only equilibria is also one where the Condorcet winner is elected), but Approval is not generally strategyproof.

+While [Brams does indeed prove](https://press.princeton.edu/books/paperback/9780691133218/mathematics-and-democracy){:target="_blank"} that if a unique Condorcet winner exists, then there is a strong Nash equilibrium under Approval voting that elects them, and any strong Nash equilibrium elects a unique Condorcet winner, he also proves that there are other Nash equilibria.
+A Condorcet loser can be a Nash equilibria, but never a strong one (it is only a strong Nash if a unique Condorcet winner is elected).
+A Condorcet winner can be elected under a profile which is not a Nash equilibrium at all, just like Brams all other Condorcet methods can.
+However, Approval can guarantee any strong Nash elects a Condorcet winner, and I believe that absolutely has value.

 Further, IIA is only satisfied by Approval voting at the ballot level.
 The introduction of a candidate, for example, can indeed change the decision of a voter about whether or not to approve other candidates, because the new candidate may alter the voter's perception of which candidates are acceptable.
 For example, maybe I'd vote for Bob and Dylan against Clark.
 But if Alice suddenly enters the race, then screw Bob and Dylan!
 I love Alice so much I will only approve of her.

 Similar things can be said about plurality level if you decide that "at the ballot level" is an acceptable loophole.
 Then, as a domain restriction, plurality also satisfies IIA.
 However, I do believe there is something to be said that dichotomous preferences, which are relatively realistic enough to be worth defining a voting system around, are more realistic than the extreme restriction of single-peaked preferences that plurality relies on.
 And the dichotomous preference domain is maximal to guarantee that a Condorcet method can be "perfect".

-It is not a surprise that Approval is "perfect" on the domain of Dichotomous preferences, since that is *precisely* the domain that Approval is designed for.
-But I do think it is surprising that Approval voting is genuinely a *kind* of Generalized Condorcet method (if you squint a bit).
+It is not a surprise that Approval is "perfect" on the domain of Dichotomous preferences, since that is *precisely* the domain that the ballot data accepts.
+But I do think it is surprising that Approval voting is genuinely a *kind* of Condorcet method (if you squint a bit).

 I maintain that any ranked method does rely on a domain restriction of transitive preferences.
-This is an extremely reasonable restriction for tractability.
+This is an extremely minimal restriction for tractability.
 But I do think it does add a level of uncertainty to the claim that any ranked system can reliably capture the Condorcet winner when voters truncate their ballots, or have incomplete information about their preferences, or have intransitive preferences.

 In contrast, Approval voting is up front about its massive domain restriction, but treats and aggregates the signal it gets from voters faithfully.
 I posit that the binary Approval voting question of "who do you consent to govern you?" is a practical choice because